CharlieCrosley/Movie-browser/README.md

 # Movie browser

 React frontend landing page to browse movies using the TMDB API.

+Website can be found [here](https://charliecrosley.github.io/Movie-browser/)

 ### Prerequisites